-Tatiana Romanova - Associate Professor, European Studies Chair, Saint-Petersburg State University; Head, Jean Monnet Centre of Excellence, Russia
+Tatiana Romanova is Associate Professor at the European Studies Department, Saint-Petersburg State University; and Head of Jean Monnet Centre of Excellence, Russia.

 Resume: Re-economization of the EU’s energy security benefits both Russia and the EU, as politicization of the sphere leads but to an impasse.
 Still, we must be prepared for an activation of somewhat forgotten or yet incompletely shaped contradictions – the problems of legal approximation and liberalization, differing perceptions of reciprocity, and the dissimilarities in building dialogue between the private and public sectors.